 Now, after the 2023 Season 3 update to iRacing, you can enjoy the Ligier JS P320 in all of its virtual glory.
 Let’s understand this staple prototype racer.

-Introducing the Ligier JS P320
+Introducing The Ligier JS P320

 The LMP3 regulations were designed primarily to fill the large gulf between the road car-based GTE rule-set and the significantly faster LMP2 prototypes, giving relatively inexperienced amateurs as well as up-and-coming pro drivers a place to learn the intricacies of prototype vehicles that featured more aggressive aero layouts compared to GT cars, while also enjoying decent slow-speed performance.